rhdtownsend/gyre/doc/source/user-guide/numerical-methods/from-string-to-gyre.rst

 Linear System
 -------------

-The linear system can be written in the same form :eq:`linear-sys` as with the stretched-string problem.
+The linear system can be written in the same form
+(cf. eqn. :eq:`linear-sys`) as with the stretched-string problem .
 However, now :math:`\vu` is the vector with components

 .. math::